joelparkerhenderson/versioning/README.md

   * These strings may not mean exactly the same thing in different software packages, yet there are widely accepted conventions, such as "rc" meaning a release candidate, and "rc0" meaning the first release candidate.

   * Even a custom enumeration that holds values such as “alpha”, “beta”, "pre", “rc”, isnt just a string, but an enumerated type, meant to convey meaning.
 The fact that they are serialised into a format that happens to be readable and parsable, is besides the point.

+A version identifier is also known as a version number, even though it's not really a number.

 ### Bug